 City of New Rochelle

 New Rochelle is a city rich with culture and history!
-With a population of more than 77,000 in just under 11 square miles, a history dating back to 1685, and a developing downtown, New Rochelle is a wonderful place to live and work.
+With a population of over 80,000 in just under 11 square miles, a history dating back to 1685, and a developing downtown, New Rochelle is a wonderful place to live and work.
 There are also many great opportunities to explore and access greater Westchester County and New York City!

 The "Queen City of the Sound" is the second largest in Westchester County, and is steeped in history.
 The Thomas Paine National Historical Association